Cybersecurity Foundations

 By the end of this certificate, you’ll have an entry-level understanding of the most important aspects of cybersecurity and hands-on experience with a range of cybersecurity practices.

-Certificate prerequisites
+Certificate Prerequisites

 To earn this certificate, students are required to earn upper division science credit in Network Security, Application Security, and Security Policies and Procedures.
 Upper division science credit is considered to be junior-senior college level work.
 Other colleges/universities often use course numbers 300-499 to signify that a course is upper-division.
 While you may be eligible to receive upper division credit in Introduction to Cybersecurity, it is not required to earn the certificate.